DaveChia/Dave-Chia-Big-2/README.md

 Hi!

-This project is a mini game that I am working on, the game is not completed as of now.
+This project is a mini game that I am working on that was constructed with mainly JavaScript, the game is not completed as of now.
 This game allows you to play with 3 other AI players with a simple logic The big 2 game is based on a popular game that is played frquently in Asia.
 You can take a look at the game rules here:https://www.wikihow.com/Play-Big-Two